DanielShifman/smart-trigger/README.md

 ### Customisation
 In the current state, the device only toggles the "isOn" attribute of the device "Desk Lamp".
 Other actions may be written.
 Feel free to customise to your needs.

+**Don't forget to tune the microphone sensitivity with the potentiometer on the microphone module.**